Ancillary Committees

 IRB ID #: IRBAC011

-Research protocols using the EDR Clinical Translational Research Site (CTRS) facilities must be reviewed by the CTRS Ancillary Committee.
+To ensure the successful execution of your research, protocols utilizing the EDR Clinical Translational Research Site (CTRS) facilities require review by the CTRS Ancillary Committee.
+This step helps align our resources with your study's needs.

 Contact: